MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-match-operator.md

 ## Variable Length Edge

-Variable length edge is a notation for a part of the pattern that can be matched repeatedly with the same contraints between *min* and *max* times.
-An edge is a variable length edge if it is marked with an asterics (`*`) followed by the minimum occurrence value dot-dot (`..`) then the maximum occurrence value.
+Variable length edge is a notation for a part of the pattern that can be matched repeatedly with the same constraints between *min* and *max* times.
+An edge is a variable length edge if it's marked with an asterisk (`*`) followed by the minimum occurrence value dot-dot (`..`) then the maximum occurrence value.
 The minimal and maximal occurrence values must be integer scalars.
 Any sequence of edges within the occurrence range can match the variable edge part of the pattern as long as all the edges in the sequence match the constraints specified in the `where` clause.

 ## Returns

 The `graph-match` operator returns a *tabular* result, each record corresponds to a match of the pattern in the graph.
 The returned columns are defined in the operator's `project` clause using properties of edges and/or nodes defined in the pattern.
-Properties and functions of properties of variable length edges are rerturned as a dynamic array, each value in the array corresponds to an occurrence of the variable length edge.
+Properties and functions of properties of variable length edges are returned as a dynamic array, each value in the array corresponds to an occurrence of the variable length edge.

 ## Examples